symphonists/rest_api/README.markdown

 This file should contain a class named `REST_{Name}`.

-Each plugin class can implement four public methods.
+Each plugin class can implement six public methods.
 All are optional (but omitting all of them would lead to a pretty useless plugin...).

 ### `init()`